 Not Like the Others

 Problems arise when it quickly becomes evident that Buddy is not like the other elves.
-Lacking toy-making skills and feeling out of place in his six foot three inch frame, he’s a misfit in a land of toys.
+Lacking toy-making skills and feeling out of place in his human-sized frame, he’s a misfit in a land of toys.

 Papa Elf finally sits his giant son on his lap and tells him that he was adopted and that his real father is alive and working in New York City.
 At last Buddy has a focus for his life, and he sets off for the Big Apple to reconnect.

 Buddy’s attempts to interpret his new urban environment through the lens of his North Pole Elf upbringing provide plenty of humorous material for the writers to work with.
 But between the laughs, I couldn’t help but notice that some truths about leadership were coming out.